Metacloud Identity, code-named Keystone, is the default Identity management system for Metacloud.

 If your users are LDAP users, they use the ‘Register Here’ link on the login screen to link their LDAP account to the Metacloud Identity system.
 Once that link is complete, subsequent logins work from the Dashboard login screen.

 If your endpoints are using the Identity v2.0 API, you should use the “default” domain assignment for all users.
 All Metacloud installations prior to version 4.0 use the Identity v2.0 API.
-You can change the default domain by logging a ticket through Metacloud support.
+You can change the default domain by opening a request through Metacloud support.

 Using Environment Variables for Identity